You are here: Infothek - Forms of Hypertension (Blood Pressure Types) - Grades and stages of high blood pressure

-Grades and Stages of Hypertension
+Grades and stages of high blood pressure

-Please note that according to the guidelines of the High Blood Pressure League, a blood pressure of >=135 and/or >=85 mmHg is considered high blood pressure in home measurements.
+Please note that, according to the German Hypertension League's guidelines, a home blood pressure measurement of >=135 and/or >=85 mmHg is considered high blood pressure.

 HMOD, CVD